 Ayurveda for You: Medicinal Preparations from Early Vedic India

-I had never heard of Ayurveda before.
 I’ll bet most of you here in North America haven’t heard of Ayurveda either.
-When I did some checking I was shocked to know such a discipline existed.
-Ayurveda for You helps you to learn about Ayurveda through its many tips.
+When I did some checking I was amazed to know such a discipline existed.
+As a result this site helps you to learn about Ayurveda through its many tips.

 A Bit of Ayurveda History